JB1905/react-figma-ui/README.md

 ### Type

-To use the typography that is styled like it is in the Figma UI, use the following markup plus additional modifier classes to modify the size, weight, and letterspacing that is optimized for positive (dark text on light background) and negative (light text on dark background) applications.
+To use the typography that is styled like it is in the Figma UI, use the following component plus additional options to modify the size, weight, and letterspacing that is optimized for positive (dark text on light background) and negative (light text on dark background) applications.

 ```jsx
 import { Type } from 'react-figma-ui';